 This year we’re excited to introduce a new dining service on campus!
 We have two full-size dining halls on campus, one of which is open 24/7, and that doesn’t even include our to-go stops like Burger King, Sandwich Shack, Starbucks, Bento Sushi, and Greens to Go (to name a few).
 Each spot offers a variety of choices to accommodate all dietary needs.
 We also recently added so many new features to our dining halls — my favorite is the smoothie machine in Marsh dining!
 It’s also important to know we have a fully-stocked convenience store, Viking Express, right on campus for when you need late-night snacks.
-Learn more about dining at Salem State.
+Learn more about campus dining.

 What’s the living situation like?

 I have lived on campus every year.
 We have six residence halls on campus, all varying in their setups.
 Marsh and Peabody halls are our first-year residence halls with Peabody being entirely first-year students.
 These residence halls feature standard double, triple, and quad-style rooms.
 Our campus has female, male, and gender-inclusive bathrooms and showers.
 We want all of our students to feel safe and comfortable on campus.
 Viking is our semi-suite style living, so it has two doubles, a personal bathroom, and a kitchenette.
 Atlantic is our apartment-style living with two doubles, two singles, two personal bathrooms, and a full kitchen.
 Bates is our townhouse-style living with two singles, two doubles, two full bathrooms, a full kitchen, and a living room area.
 All of these housing options come with a meal plan and are offered to students all four years.
 Take a look at our residence halls!

 Do you feel safe on campus?